 Dominating the view on the Piazza del Campo, 88-meter-tall Torre del Mangia takes its name from the first person who rung the bell in the 14th century, Giovanni di Duccio, nicknamed Mangiaguadagni, “money eater”.
-Unlike the Giotto Bell Tower in Florence, that is erected independently a few meters from the Cathedral, Torre del Mangia is connected to Palazzo Pubblico.
+Unlike the Giotto Bell Tower in Florence Santa Maria del Fiore complex, which is erected independently a few meters from the Cathedral, Torre del Mangia is connected to Palazzo Pubblico.

-Walking up its 400+ steps is not easy as the steps get pretty narrow but at the end, the 360% magnificent view of this Medieval town is totally worth it and can’t miss it in your one day trip from Florence to Siena.
-You need to leave you bags in the cloakroom on the first level.
+Walking up its 400+ steps is not easy as the steps get pretty narrow but at the end, the 360° view over Siena’s rooftops is well worth the effort and unmissable in your one day trip from Florence to Siena.
+You need to leave your bags in the cloakroom on the first level.

 - Single ticket: 10€; joint ticket with also Palazzo Civico and Santa Maria della Scala: 20€.